-Harsh winter weather can take a toll on your pool cover.
-And if you’re not careful, it will fail, letting all kinds of nasty stuff into your pool, making a mess you’ll have to clean up when you open it in the spring.
+Harsh winter weather can damage your pool cover.
+If you’re not careful, it can let all kinds of nasty stuff into your pool, making a mess you’ll have to clean up when you open it in the spring.

-To keep rainwater, snow, leaves, and other debris from accumulating and damaging the pool cover, all you need is one small piece of equipment—a pool cover pump.
-But before you pick one up, make sure you read this entire buying guide to know what features to look for so you can choose the one that will work best for you.
+To prevent rainwater, snow, leaves, and other debris from accumulating and damaging the pool cover, you need only one small piece of equipment—a pool cover pump.
+But before you buy one, make sure you read this entire buying guide to learn what features to look for so you can choose the one that will work best for you.

 The Best Pool Cover Pump for an Inground Pool